bluebanquise/bluebanquise/roles/CORE_time_client/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides a time client based on Chrony.
+This role provides a time client based on Chrony.

 Instructions
 ^^^^^^^^^^^^